heig-vd-dai-course/heig-vd-dai-course/13-java-udp-programming/COURSE_MATERIAL.md

 data will be received by the receiver at all, nor that the data will be received in the same order as it was sent.

-A good analogy is to think of UDP as the postal service with postcards.
-You write multiple postcards and send them to someone.
+A good analogy is to think of UDP as the postal service with postcards: you write multiple postcards and send them to someone.
 You do not know if the postcards will be received nor if they arrive in the same order as they were sent.
 You do not know if the postcards will be received at all if the postal